Phone

 Year 1/2 will experience three Learning Projects in a year.
 Each individual project is split into sections, which see children progress through four stages of learning: Engage, Develop, Innovate and Express.
 We are confident that our curriculum will instil a curiosity and love of learning in our children.
 It will help them maintain their well-being and provide opportunities for each of them to achieve their full potential.

-This term our topic is called 'Magnificent Monarchs'
+This term our topic is called 'Wriggle and Crawl'

 Core Subject Priorities